Moving to New York City

 - There are more than 70 private schools in the city, and they’re very academically competitive, with long waiting lists and stringent entry procedures.

-- Private schools can charge fees of up to $25,000 per annum.
+- Private schools can charge fees averaging around $19000 per annum.
 However, they generally offer better facilities and teaching than the public schools.
+The elite Dalton School will set you back $55000 per annum – and this excludes school trips and activities.

 - The city has a choice of more than 20 international schools, including establishments catering for French, British, Russian, Chinese, Pakistani, Indian, Arab and Spanish children.
 They tend to be expensive and over-subscribed.